PufusIE/HotelAppMVP/README.md

 # Setting Up

 The only and only thing you need to do is change appsettings.json files for each project.
 You need to choose the database you want to use and either insert the connection string for SQL or specify the file location for SQLite.

+# Last Words
+This was my first real world application and currently I am making a new application that is generally much more advanced.
+It's still in development mode but you can keep track of my progress by looking at my commits.
+You can find this project here - https://github.com/PufusIE/RetailApp